St. Joseph Cathedral (Buffalo, New York): History

 Buffalo's first bishop, John Timon, established St. Joseph's in 1847 to be the seat of the new diocese.
 Because of the economic situation in the city he raised funds to build the church while he was in Europe.
 The cornerstone was laid on February 6, 1851.
 During construction, a storm approached the city from Lake Erie and destroyed several homes in the area.
 Bishop Timon allowed the residents to set up tents within the cathedral's walls for several weeks.
 The cathedral was usable, but not complete, when it was dedicated on July 1, 1855.
 The south tower was completed in the summer of 1862.
 Bishop Timon consecrated the completed cathedral on August 21, 1863.

 In 1902, Bishop James Quigley decided that the diocese required a new cathedral and purchased property at Delaware Avenue and Utica Street beginning in 1902.
 Italian architect Aristide Leonori designed a new Gothic Revival cathedral which was constructed between 1912 and 1915.
 The new edifice became known as St. Joseph's (New) Cathedral and this church became known as St. Joseph's Old Cathedral.
 This time both towers of the new cathedral were completed to a height of 260 ft.
-Unfortunately, the cathedral was better suited for Rome's climate rather than Buffalo's.
-By 1924, the north and south transepts required major repairs and by 1927, the towers were so unstable they were removed.
+However, by 1924, the north and south transepts of the new cathedral required major repairs and by 1927, the towers were so unstable they were removed.
 The exterior marble started to separate from the brick and Bishop Edward D. Head determined in 1976 that repairs would be too costly for the "new" St. Joseph's and the diocese.
 In 1977, after the demolition of the new cathedral, the "old cathedral" once again became known as St. Joseph's Cathedral.